August 29, 2025

 Consider Francistown if your priorities are:

-- Capitalizing on a workforce with a strong industrial and technical background.
+• Capitalizing on a workforce with a strong industrial background and opportunities within the Francistown Special Economic Zone.

 Ultimately, committing to a location requires a detailed feasibility study, including site visits and engagement with local authorities like the Botswana Investment and Trade Centre (BITC).